avinash-chouhan/seg-mentor/README.md

  - ***What's the influence of the base Feature Extractor (FE) a.k.a Encoder on the segmentation task?
    <br>To which extent does the performance of a FE on a classfication task correlate with its performance on a segmentation task? is this meta-architecture (a.k.a Decoder) dependent?
 Can one design a FE specifically for segmentation usage?***
- - ***Focusing on the training/fine-tuning of segmentation nets based on pre-trained FEs, how does the optimal choice of hyper-parameters depend on choice of FE, decoder?***
+ - ***Regarding the training/fine-tuning of segmentation nets based on pre-trained FEs, how does the optimal choice of hyper-parameters depend on choice of FE, decoder?***
  - ***How to optimally architect segmentation decoder when building on lightweight (e.g. mobilenet) FEs?***
  - ***What are the failure modes of the net?
 How do they depend on the FE or the decoder used?
 How can this be quantified (beyond stamp-collecting visual examples and gross-averaged metrics s.a. mIoU)?***